Charmve/Surface-Defect-Detection/Papers/README.md

 ### [3] 深度学习&迁移学习

-论文题目：Defects Detection Based on Deep Learning and Transfer Learning
+论文题目：Defects Detection Based on Deep Learning and Transfer Learning  [<a href="https://github.com/Charmve/Surface-Defect-Detection/blob/master/Papers/2019.02/Defects%20Detection%20Based%20on%20Deep%20Learning%20and%20Transfer%20Learning.pdf" target="_blank">paper</a>]

 论文摘要：Defect detection is an important step in the feld of industrial production.
 Through the study of deep learning and transfer learning, this paper proposes a method of defect detection based on deep learning